Sitecore/jss/docs/data/routes/docs/techniques/devops/en.md

 ### JSS Deployment Service

 The JSS deployment service is used to deploy code-first Sitecore item artifacts to Sitecore, as well as for Sitecore-first developer scaffolding.
-This service is automatically installed when the [JSS Server Components](/docs/getting-started/jss-server-install) are set up.
+This service is automatically installed when the [Headless Server Components](/docs/getting-started/jss-server-install) are set up.

 * The deployment service uses shared secrets for authentication.
 These should be unique per environment, _randomly generated_ (no passphrases), and at least 32 characters.
 The shared secret uses HMAC with the package being deployed as a factor, so there is signature validation that the package is not tampered with and the shared secret is never sent over the wire.
 * We strongly recommend running all Sitecore HTTP services, including import service, over TLS-secured channels even with signature validation.